-- Child protection policy; - Behaviour policy (which should include measures to prevent bullying, including cyberbullying); - The Code of Conduct (sometimes called the Staff Behaviour Policy); - Safeguarding response to children who go missing from education; - Role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies); - Copies of policies and KCSIE are provided to staff at induction.
+- Child Protection policy; - Behaviour policy (which should include measures to prevent bullying, including cyberbullying); - The Code of Conduct; - Low Level Concerns and Whistleblowing; - Safeguarding response to children who go missing from education; - Role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies); - Copies of policies and KCSIE are provided to staff at induction.
 Updated polices are shared as appropriate.

-All our staff will receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - at induction.)
+All our staff will receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).
 The training is regularly updated.
 In addition, all staff receive safeguarding and child protection (including online safety) updates i.e. via email, e-bulletins and staff meetings, as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-- All our staff will be aware of their local early help process and understand their role in it; - All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments; - All our staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+- All our staff are aware of the early help process and understand their role in it; - All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments; - All our staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or threatened.
-This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication; - All our staff know what to do if a child tells them he/she is being abused, exploited, or neglected.
+This could be due to their vulnerability, disability, gender, sexual orientation or language barriers.
+This should not prevent staff from having professional curiosity and speaking to the DSL if they have concerns about a child.
+Staff determine how best to build trusted relationships with children and young people to facilitate communication;

+- All our staff know what to do if a child tells them he/she is being abused, exploited, or neglected.
 Staff know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care.
 Staff never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child; - All our staff are able to reassure victims that they are being taken seriously and that they will be supported and kept safe.